 The following are items within a pool system that will cause additional resistance to the flow of water and will create a larger feet of head.
 We will go over each accessory and provide an estimate of the feet of head produced but it's important to factor in variables like angled plumbing and the diameter of your pvc piping in addition to:

 The following features each add their own additional resistance.
 If you have any of the features below you will need to include them in your total dynamic head calculation.
-If you don't have any additional hardware you can skip down to the sample TDH calculations to get a good idea of what your pool's resistance is.
+If you don't have any additional hardware you can skip down to the sample TDH calculations to get a good idea of your pool's resistance.

 A roof mounted solar heater is one of the biggest causes of resistance in residential swimming pools.
 It will create a high TDH because of the resistance created in pushing the water through an elevated system that can exceed 10 feet.
 A high water pump head is produced with any roof mounted solar heaters and will require a high head pump to move water sufficiently through the plumbing.